Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 $ seth send -F <ETH_ADDRESS> -G 4600000 <CONTRACT_ADDRESS> "withdrawAll()" <ETH_ADDRESS>

 ## DISCLAIMER
-NO U.S. OR CHINESE PURCHASERS - MONETARYCOINERO TOKENS ARE NOT BEING OFFERED OR DISTRIBUTED TO U.S. PERSONS OR CHINESE PERSONS.
+NO U.S. OR CHINESE PURCHASERS - MONETARYCOIN TOKENS ARE NOT BEING OFFERED OR DISTRIBUTED TO U.S. PERSONS OR CHINESE PERSONS.
-THE FINANCIAL AND LEGAL RISKS RELATED TO ACQUISITION, POSSEESION AND DISPOSITION OF CRYPTOCURRENCY SUCH AS MONETARYCOINERO ARE LARGELY UNKNOWN TODAY.
+THE FINANCIAL AND LEGAL RISKS RELATED TO ACQUISITION, POSSEESION AND DISPOSITION OF CRYPTOCURRENCY SUCH AS MONETARYCOIN ARE LARGELY UNKNOWN TODAY.

-CRYPTOCURRENCIES SUCH AS MONETARYCOINERO MAY NOT BE SUITABLE FOR INDIVIDUALS NOT OTHERWISE ABLE TO WITHSTAND SIGNIFICANT VOLATILITY AND RISK OF TOTAL, IMMEDIATE AND UNRECOVERABLE LOSS.
+CRYPTOCURRENCIES SUCH AS MONETARYCOIN MAY NOT BE SUITABLE FOR INDIVIDUALS NOT OTHERWISE ABLE TO WITHSTAND SIGNIFICANT VOLATILITY AND RISK OF TOTAL, IMMEDIATE AND UNRECOVERABLE LOSS.

 CONSULT YOUR TAX, FINANCIAL AND LEGAL ADVISORS TO ASSES YOUR SUITABILITY BEFORE ENGAGING IN THIS OR ANY CRYPTOCURRENCY RELATED TRANSACTION.
 NOTHING IN THIS DOCUMENT SHALL BE DEEMED TO CREATE A FIDUCIARY RELATIONSHIP BETWEEN OR AMONG ANY PARTIES INTERACTING IN CONNECTION WITH IT.

-MONETARYCOIN US TOKENS ARE SO-CALLED, ERC-20 COMPATIBLE TOKENS, ON THE ETHEREUM BLOCKCHAIN.
-MONETARYCOINERO TOKENS DO NOT HAVE ANY GUARANTEED RIGHTS, USES, PURPOSE, ATTRIBUTES, FUNCTIONALITIES OR FEATURES, EXPRESS OR IMPLIED.
+MONETARYCOIN TOKENS ARE SO-CALLED, ERC-20 COMPATIBLE TOKENS, ON THE ETHEREUM BLOCKCHAIN.
+MONETARYCOIN TOKENS DO NOT HAVE ANY GUARANTEED RIGHTS, USES, PURPOSE, ATTRIBUTES, FUNCTIONALITIES OR FEATURES, EXPRESS OR IMPLIED.

 PARTICIPATION IN THIS DISTRIBUTION REQUIRES SIGNIFICANT EXPERTISE IN COMPUTER SCIENCE, AN UNDERSTANDING OF THE ETHEREUM BLOCKCHAIN, AND OF CRYPTOCURENCY IN GENERAL.
 PLEASE CONSULT WITH A QUALIFIED TECHNOLOGICAL EXPERT BEFORE ACTING.

-PURCHASE OF MONETARYCOINERO TOKENS ARE NON-REFUNDABLE AND PURCHASES CANNOT BE CANCELLED.
+PURCHASE OF MONETARYCOIN TOKENS ARE NON-REFUNDABLE AND PURCHASES CANNOT BE CANCELLED.

-MONETARYCOINERO TOKENS MAY HAVE NO VALUE.
+MONETARYCOIN TOKENS MAY HAVE NO VALUE.
 YOU MAY LOSE ALL AMOUNTS PAID.

+EACH PARTY TO THE SMART CONTRACT ACKNOWLEDGES AND AGREES THAT ANY DISPUTE IS LIKELY TO INVOLVE COMPLICATED AND DIFFICULTY ISSUES, AND THEREFORE IT KNOWINGLY, VOLUNTARILY, INTENTIONALLY, IRREVOCABLY AND UNCONDITIONALLY WAIVES ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT OF ANY DISPUTE IN ALL JURISDICTIONS.

+ALL CLAIMS, OBLIGATIONS, LIABILITIES OR CAUSES OF ACTION (WHETHER IN CONTRACT, COMMON OR STATUTORY LAW, EQUITY OR OTHERWISE) THAT ARISE OUT OF OR RELATE TO THIS TRANSACTION (INCLUDING ANY REPRESENTATION OR WARRANTY MADE IN, IN CONNECTION WITH OR AS AN INDUCEMENT TO THE TRANSACTION), MAY BE MADE ONLY AGAINST THE IMMEDIATE PARTIES TO THE SMART CONTRACT (“SMART CONTRACTING PARTIES”).
+NO PERSON WHO IS NOT A SMART CONTRACTING PARTY, INCLUDING ANY OFFICER, EMPLOYEE, MEMBER, PARTNER OR MANAGER ACTING ON BEHALF OF ANY SMART CONTRACTING PARTY (“NONPARTY AFFILIATES”) SHALL HAVE ANY LIABILITY (WHETHER IN CONTRACT, TORT, COMMON OR STATUTORY LAW, EQUITY OR OTHERWISE) FOR ANY CLAIMS, OBLIGATIONS, LIABILITIES OR CAUSES OF ACTION ARISING OUT OF OR RELATING IN ANY MATTER TO THIS AGREEMENT OR THE NEGOTIATION, EXECUTION, PERFORMANCE OR BREACH OF THE SMART CONTRACT AND TO THE MAXIMUM EXTENT PERMITTED BY LAW, EACH SMART CONTRACTING PARTY HEREBY WAIVES AND RELEASES ALL SUCH LIABILITIES, CLAIMS, CAUSES OF ACTION AND OBLIGATIONS AGAINST ANY SUCH NONPARTY AFFILIATES.

-THERE IS NO REPRESENTATION, WARRANTY OR GUARANTEE THAT THE PROCESS OF PURCHASING MONETARYCOINERO TOKENS OR RECEIVING MONETARYCOINERO TOKENS WILL BE UNINTERRUPTED OR ERROR-FREE OR THAT THE MONETARYCOINERO TOKENS ARE RELIABLE AND ERROR FREE.
+THERE IS NO REPRESENTATION, WARRANTY OR GUARANTEE THAT THE PROCESS OF PURCHASING MONETARYCOIN TOKENS OR RECEIVING MONETARYCOIN TOKENS WILL BE UNINTERRUPTED OR ERROR-FREE OR THAT THE MONETARYCOIN TOKENS ARE RELIABLE AND ERROR FREE.

 THERE IS NO REPRESENTATION, WARRANTY OR GUARANTEE THAT THE SAMPLE COMPUTER CODE PROVIDED HEREIN WILL FUNCTION AS INTENDED OR IS OTHERWISE RELIABLE AND ERROR FREE.

-PLEASE READ THE ENTIRE MONETARYCOIN WHITE PAPER AND THE MONETARYCOINERO TOKEN DISTRIBUTION SCHEDULE, RESPECTIVELY, IN THEIR ENTIRETY, PRIOR TO SENDING ETH AND PURCHASING MONETARYCOINERO TOKENS.
+PLEASE READ THE ENTIRE MONETARYCOIN WHITE PAPER AND THE MONETARYCOIN TOKEN DISTRIBUTION SCHEDULE, RESPECTIVELY, IN THEIR ENTIRETY, PRIOR TO SENDING ETH AND PURCHASING MONETARYCOIN TOKENS.

-MonetaryCoin@protonmail.com

 ©2018 BY MONETARYCOIN.ORG